MandyIGuess/NSMBW-Documentation/README.md

 Feel free to remove any comments, they're just present to help explain what does what.

 ## Documented Classes
+- `dCyuukan_c`: Contains temporary level data that gets used when starting a level from a checkpoint
+- `dStartInfo_c`: Stores info when the level starts
 - `PauseManager_c`: Manages the stage Pause Menu

 ### Layouts